artisan-roaster-scope/artisan/_docs/12-alarms.md

 ### Alarms

 Alarms can warn you of certain events and they can also trigger certain things to happen.
-For some roasters with advanced controls they can even control the roaster.
+For some advanced users, you can even control the roaster with Alarms.

-Two Artisan blog posts explain how to work them:
+Artisan blog posts explain how to work with Alarms:

 [Basics](https://artisan-roasterscope.blogspot.com/2013/03/alarms.html)